1. The replica damages the industry

 “It’s like having a designer dress compared with one from Woolworth’s.
 Which one is more impressive when you go to the debutante ball?”
 Bill Evans quotes (American jazz Pianist.
 1929-1980)

 “There is always a heavy demand for fresh mediocrity.
-In every generation the least cultivated taste has the largest appetite.”
+In every generation, the least cultivated taste has the largest appetite.”
 Paul Gauguin

 5. The replica soon becomes valueless, while the real one becomes priceless

 You know how it works.
-You buy the cheap one.
+You buy a cheap one.
 A few years later it doesn’t quite look right any more or it falls apart and next thing you know, you’re off buying it again.
 And suddenly that bargain isn’t one anymore.
 Real design is the opposite.
 You buy it, it looks as good in years to come as it did the day you bought it then, the day you come to part with it you find the buyers lining up on eBay, often prepared to pay more than you did for a design classic.

 “Unfortunately, in this day and age, the only way to save money is to skimp on details.
 That’s where the savings for the knockoff people are – not in design royalties, which, appropriately, are very small.”
 Eames Demetrios

-“I thought I was getting a great deal, but instead I have wasted my money.”
+“I thought I was getting a great deal, but instead, I have wasted my money.”
 Angela Ferguson, Director, Ferguson Design Studio